-Here we adopt a different perspective and generalize the approach of BERTRAM/ KRAWIETZ (2012) to such gradient materials.
+In doing so, we generalize the approach of BERTRAM/ KRAWIETZ (2012) to such gradient materials.
 Within the frame of plasticity, we decompose the deformation tensor and the gradient of the deformation tensor into its elastic and its plastic parts.
 The theory is based on the usual assumption of identical thermoelastic behavior in all elastic ranges which means that all measurable thermoelastic properties are not affected by plastic deformations.
 This concept has been introduced by BERTRAM (1998, 2005) in the context of large deformations.
 In the present work, however, we limit ourselves to small deformations for the sake of simplicity and clearness.